- Judging Panel

 Third Annual Pace Pitch Contest (November 17th, 2006).

-Click to download the full Official Program for the Fourth Annual Pace Pitch Contest (PDF).
+Click to download the full Official Program for the Fifth Annual Pace Pitch Contest (PDF).

 Lori S. Smith, Partner, Goodwin Procter LLP

-Lori Smith, a partner in Goodwin Procter LLP's Business Law Department and a member of its Technology Companies Group, specializes in representing foreign and domestic companies in various industries with regard to mergers and acquisitions, financings and general corporate matters, with an emphasis on emerging technologies.
+Lori Smith, a partner in the firm's Business Law Department and a member of its Technology Companies Group, specializes in representing foreign and domestic companies in various industries with regard to mergers and acquisitions, financings and general corporate matters, with an emphasis on emerging technologies.
 Ms. Smith has extensive experience acting as outside counsel for companies at all stages of development, from start-ups to public companies.
-Work for Clients.
+Work for Clients

 Ms. Smith has over 20 years experience representing entrepreneurs, venture capital and private equity investors and public and private companies in the structuring, negotiation and implementation of equity and debt financings and private equity transactions, private placements, acquisitions, mergers, strategic alliances, joint ventures, and licensing, manufacturing and distribution arrangements (including distribution via the Internet and wireless means).
 In addition to advising clients on transactional and contract matters, she regularly provides advice and assistance to companies and their investors with respect to general corporate governance and ongoing compliance matters as well as the various issues that need to be addressed in anticipation of and planning for a public offering, sale or merger.